sharetribe/flex-docs/src/docs/references/assets/index.md

 </warning>

-At present, Flex uses assets for managing marketplace content without code changes:
+At present, Sharetribe uses assets for managing marketplace content without code changes:

 - you can modify [microcopy strings](/concepts/microcopy/),
 - create content [pages](/concepts/content-management/) for your